The Boulet Brothers' Dragula

 The Boulet Brothers' Dragula is an American reality competition television series produced by Boulet Brothers Productions, hosted by the Boulet Brothers.
 The series originally aired on YouTube and has aired on Netflix in the United States, OUTtv in Canada, and Amazon Prime in the United Kingdom and Australia.
 Starting with season 4, the series moved to Shudder in all territories.
-The series will become a Shudder exclusive, with all seasons being hosted on the platform.
+The series is a Shudder exclusive, with all seasons being hosted on the platform.

-The series is created and hosted by the Boulet Brothers, who challenge a different set of eleven drag artists from around the world to compete in an underground style drag competition each season.
-The artists compete for the chance to win a cash prize and the crown of "Dragula - the World’s Next Drag Supermonster".
-The show celebrates underground and alternative drag art, and bases each episode's challenges on the four principles of the show - "Drag", "Filth", "Horror" and "Glamour".
+The series is created and hosted by the Boulet Brothers, who challenge a different set of eleven drag artists from around the world to compete in an underground-style drag competition each season.
+The artists compete for the chance to win a cash prize and the crown of "Dragula - the World's Next Drag Supermonster".
+The show celebrates underground and alternative drag art, and bases each episode's challenges on the four principles of the show "Drag", "Filth", "Horror", and "Glamour".

 Competitors on the show are tasked week to week in a variety of challenges ranging from costume creation, special-effects makeup, live performance and acting abilities.
 Each episode a winner is chosen, and the contestants who end up on the bottom must face extreme "extermination challenges" which test them physically and psychologically to prove they have the punk spirit required by the judges to remain in the competition.